The Big Sleep

 There may be a tiny bit of justification for this in author Chandler having been raised in England, and the script by director Michael Winner (best known for making the vigilante Death Wish movies) is not bad.

-Despite being about twenty minutes shorter than the 1946 Big Sleep with Humphrey Boagart, it reflects the book's text better, taking huge chunks of voice-over and dialogue straight from the novel.
+Despite being about twenty minutes shorter than the 1946 Big Sleep with Humphrey Bogart, it reflects the book's text better, taking huge chunks of voice-over and dialogue straight from the novel.

-The sex and pornography themes are truer to the book, thanks to the more enlightened times, but the scandal attached to them is gone.
+The sex and pornography themes are truer to the book than in the 1940s adaptation, thanks to the more enlightened times, but the scandal attached to them is gone.
 Marlowe shadowing umbrella-wielding Britishers around London because they're buying and selling books of, gasp, naked women?

 Yet, in some ways Mitchum is a better Marlowe than Bogart.
 (He is better in Farewell, My Lovely anyway).
 He exemplifies the weary but still decent sleuth.
 One can only imagine what he could have done with the role in 1946.